OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:18

-But the whole crowd shouted, “Away with this man!
+But the whole crowd shouted, “Remove this man!
 Release Barabbas to us!”

 ## Luke 23:19